IBM/kube101/workshop/Lab1/README.md

    The end result of our the run command is not just the pod containing our application containers, but a Deployment resource that manages the lifecycle of those pods.
-   We can look the details of the deployment with `kubectl describe deployment guestbook`.
+   We can look at the details of the deployment with `kubectl describe deployment guestbook`.

 3. Once the status reads `Running`, we need to expose that deployment as a service so we can access it through the IP of the worker nodes.